All Products

 Database Name

 Enter the name of the destination database on your RDS instance.
 The destination database is used to store the data that is migrated from the source database on the self-managed SQL Server instance.
-The name of the destination database must be different from the name of the source database.
+The name of the destination database must meet the requirements of open source SQL Server.

 OSS Bucket